Keyboard shortcuts

 • network events like Kafka or Redis subscriptions

-When creating a new Lambda in the web console, number of templates are offered:
+When creating a new Lambda in the web console, a number of templates are offered:

 Lambda Templates

 Lambdas are written in Lua for over-the-air deployability.
-That Lua will typically orchestrate native low-level modules that are built into the agent to support networking, storage, and IoT busses.
+That Lua will typically orchestrate native low-level modules that are either built into the agent (to support networking, storage, and IoT busses), or provided by WASM modules provided by you.

 Running on a device

-Most Lambdas will run within an agent at the device edge, where they are deployed as part of the agent's sealed configuration bundle, and are then able to run autonomously to perform workloads such as ETL or control functions without the need for reliable cloud connectivity.
+Lambdas are deployed as part of an agent's sealed configuration bundle, and are then able to run autonomously to perform workloads such as ETL or control functions without the need for cloud connectivity.

 graph LR;